-There is no relevant Ministerial Council on Energy (MCE) statement of policy principles for this rule change request.77
+There is no relevant Ministerial Council on Energy (MCE) statement of policy principles for this rule change request.

-The Commission may only make a rule that has effect with respect to an adoptive jurisdiction if satisfied that the proposed rule is compatible with the proper performance of AEMO's declared system functions.
-The draft rule is compatible with AEMO's declared system functions as it does not affect the performance of those functions.
+The Commission may only make a rule that has effect with respect to an adoptive jurisdiction if satisfied that the proposed rule is compatible with the proper performance of Australian Energy Market Operator (AEMO)'s declared system functions.
+The final rule is compatible with AEMO's declared system functions as it does not affect the performance of those functions.

-A.4 Civil penalties
+B.4 Civil penalties

-The Commission's draft rule amends Part 18 of the NGR which currently does not contain any civil penalty provisions except for the reporting obligations provisions; however this civil penalty arises as a result of the operation of section 223 of the NGL.
+The Commission's final rule amends Part 18 of the NGR which currently does not contain any civil penalty provisions except for the reporting obligations provisions; however this civil penalty arises as a result of the operation of section 223 of the NGL.

 The Commission cannot create new civil penalty provisions.
 However, it may recommend to the COAG Energy Council that new or existing provisions of the NGR be classified as civil penalty provisions.
-The new provisions that the Commission is recommending to the COAG Energy Council as civil penalty provisions are:
+The Commission is proposing to recommend, subject to consultation with the AER, to the COAG Energy Council that the following provisions be classified as civil penalty provisions under the National Gas (South Australia) Regulations: